 A presentation is to PowerPoint what a document is to Word or a worksheet is to Excel.
 In other words, a presentation is a file that you create with PowerPoint.
-Each presentation that you create is saved on the hard drive as a separate file.
+Each presentation that you create is saved on your computer's hard drive as a separate file.

-PowerPoint 2007 presentations have the special extension .pptx added to the end of their filenames.
+PowerPoint 2010 presentations have the special extension .pptx added to the end of their filenames.
 For example, Sales Conference.pptx and History Day.pptx are both valid PowerPoint filenames.
 When you type the filename for a new PowerPoint file, you don't have to type the .pptx extension, because PowerPoint automatically adds the extension for you.
 Windows may hide the .pptx extension, in which case a presentation file named Conference.pptx often appears as just Conference.

-Previous versions of PowerPoint saved presentations with the extension .ppt instead of .pptx.
-The x at the end of the new file extension denotes that the new file format is based on XML, a popular data format that makes it easier to exchange files among different programs.
-PowerPoint 2007 can save files in the old .ppt format, but I recommend you do so only if you need to share presentations with people who haven't yet upgraded to PowerPoint 2007.
+Versions of PowerPoint prior to 2007 saved presentations with the extension .ppt instead of .pptx.
+The x at the end of the new file extension denotes that the new file format is based on an open XML standard data format that makes it easier to exchange files among different programs.
+PowerPoint 2010 can still save files in the old .ppt format, but I recommend you do so only if you need to share presentations with people who haven't yet upgraded to PowerPoint 2007.
 (You can download a program called the Microsoft Office Compatibility Pack from www.microsoft.com that enables PowerPoint 2002 or 2003 to read and write files in .pptx format.
 This program enables you to share your .pptx files with people who haven't yet upgraded.)